tjknoth/cse130-web/lectures/00-hello.md

 ## Course Syllabus

 - Lambda calculus (2 weeks)
+    - The simplest language on Earth
-- Haskell (8 weeks)
+- Haskell (5 weeks)
-    - learn Haskell
+    - A cool functional language
+- Build your own language (3 weeks)
-    - implement a toy language *in* Haksell
+    - How do we implement a new language (in Haksell)?
+    - How do we formalize a language and prove things about it?

 <br>
 <br>